MishkaKnizhka98/Project/README.md

 where ${w_1, w_2, w_3, \ldots , w_m}$ and $b$ are **parameters** or **weights** of the model.
 Therefore, the goal of linear regression analysis is to find such parameters that would capture the dependence between y and $x_1, x_2, x_3, \ldots , x_m$ as accurately as possible.
 Using the computed (trained) parameters, it is possible to create the linear model and to predict y on new values of $x_i, i = 1 \ldots m$.

-In order to estimate the accuracy of your model, the coefficient of determination $R^2 \in [0.1]$ is used.
-A larger $R^2$ indicates a better fit, the largest value $R^2 = 1$ corresponds to a perfect fit, when the vaues of actual target and predicted target fit completely to each other.
+In order to estimate the accuracy of your model, the **coefficient of determination** $R^2 \in [0.1]$ is used.
+A larger $R^2$ indicates a better fit and the largest value $R^2 = 1$ corresponds to a perfect fit, when the vaues of actual target and predicted target fit completely to each other.

 ### Problem Statement
 The goal of this project was to create a linear regression model to predict the final grade of a student.
 For this purpose I used a database of students from two high schools in Portugal.
-Using this model, it is possible to predict a new student's final grade for a certain subject.
+Using this model, I managed to predict a new student's final grade for a certain subject.

 This project uses two datasets, however, it is possible to apply the algorithm to other datasets with the same features.
 The dataset "student-mat.csv" contains students' grades in Math, the dataset "student-por.csv" contains students' grades in Portuguese.
-Both datasets consist of 32 columns, each of which describes certain information about a student (his/her age, mother's and father's professions, whether he/she has access to Internet at home etc.).
+Both datasets consist of 32 columns, each of which describes certain information about a student (his/her age, gender, mother's and father's working activities, whether he/she has access to Internet at home etc.).
 However, in this project only 10 columns (or features) are used.
 Below these features and their possible values are presented: